James Koppel Gutheim

 James Koppel Gutheim (November 15, 1817 – May 11, 1886) was the rabbi of Congregation Shangarai Chasset of New Orleans.

-He was born near Münster in Westphalia, Germany.
+He was born near Münster in Westphalia, Prussia.
 In 1843, Gutheim arrived in the United States and immediately thrust himself upon the Jewish scene.
 Gutheim was a strong proponent of education, both religious and in his latter days secular education as well.
 During the 1840s, while serving the Jewish community in Cincinnati, Ohio, he attempted to start a Jewish school, which was unable to sustain itself.
 Later in his career, he was the president of the New Orleans Board of Education.

 Although generally referred to favorably in era literature, in The Occident and American Jewish Advocate, Isaac Leeser appeared to offer Gutheim especially favorable coverage through the 1860s.
 Gutheim's move from Cincinnati, Ohio to New Orleans was given flowery coverage, saying that "The Crescent City has robbed the Queen of the West of one of the brightest jewels in her diadem."
 There was also the printing of an exchange of pleasantries in the form of correspondence between Gutheim, then serving as congregational rabbi of Shangarai Chasset and the congregation's president, Isaac Hart (father of Confederate Army Major Alexander Hart), when the congregation presented Gutheim with a gift marking the anniversary of his service to the congregation.
 His first term as rabbi of the synagogue was from 1850–1853.

 After his first term at Shangarai Chasset ended, Gutheim served as the New Orleans' Portuguese Synagogue Nefutzot Yehudahs Rabbi/Hazan, where he encountered both religious and political controversy.

 During 1860, he appears to have encountered some controversy with regard to his position as the Acting President of Touro Monument Association.
 Gutheim advocated for the construction of a statue memorializing Judah Touro, whose philanthropic giving was incomparable.
 (Touro, a wealthy New Orleans businessman, left an estate of $200,000 which provided funds for every existing traditional synagogue in America and $50,000 for the relief of poor Jews in the Holy Land.
 During his lifetime, aside from his Jewish charitable giving, Touro funded civic projects throughout the United States, including establishing parks as well as funding the construction of a New Orleans church.)
 The community halted Gutheim's efforts when a traveler, Israel Joseph Benjamin, present at a communal meeting regarding the statue, challenged the decision to erect the memorial statue, as it violated traditional Jewish Law.